yetanotherchris/yetanotherchris.dev/content/blog/2019-05-04-software-is-too-complicated.md

 date: 2019-04-22 19:44:24 +0000
 tags: ["talks"]
 permalink: "/talks/software-has-become-too-complicated/"
-excerpt: An entertaining talk by Joe Armstrong from 2014, one of the creators of Erlang, discussing how software has been progressively more complicated through its level of abstractions since the birth last century.
+excerpt: "An entertaining talk by Joe Armstrong from 2014, one of the creators of Erlang, discussing how software has been progressively more complicated through its level of abstractions since the birth last century."
 ---
 Below is an entertaining talk by Joe Armstrong from 2014, one of the creators of Erlang (the language [1][behind WhatsApp](1)).
 He talks about how complicated software is in the year 2019, in comparison to the first ever software program - which he refers to as "probably the first and last program that was ever correct".